 Ingredients

-Here’s a more detailed list of ingredients required for the cake and frosting:
+Here’s exactly what you need for the cake and optional frosting:

 - 2 cups all-purpose flour